-Life’s journey certainly gets a little more exciting for graduates: after entering the job market, landing a dream job and earning a salary, your focus starts shifting some first big purchases, like a car or a home.
+Life’s journey certainly gets a little more exciting for graduates: after entering the job market, landing a dream job and earning a salary, your focus starts shifting some first significant purchases, like a car or a home.
 But, even with a substantial income, paying for those items in cash isn’t always a feasible option, and you might look to taking out a loan to help you out.
-However, life is also filled with unexpected twists and turns, and it might get to a point where the repayments get overwhelming to the point where they are unaffordable and you get blacklist by a creditor.
+However, life can take unexpected twists and turns, and it might get to a point where the repayments get overwhelming to the point where they are unaffordable, and you get blacklisted by a creditor.
 Fortunately, LAW FOR ALL is here to help you weather the storm with our handy guide on all you need to know about credit listings and clearing adverse credit listings (no one wants to be blacklisted!).

 A Nation in debt